 The one-size-fits-all approach doesn't fit well with cover letters.

-You're applying for different roles at various companies, but don't let a change in name and address be the only amendments you make.
+You're applying for different roles at various companies, but don't let a change in name and address be the only updates you make.

 Remember that a cover letter should explain why you should be hired for a specific role instead of anyone else.
 It's highly unlikely that multiple companies will hire for exactly the same position, so take some time to personalize your cover letter for every position you're applying for.

-Although cover letters are used in partnership with resumes, be wary of falling into the trap of making them carbon copies of one another.
+Although cover letters are submitted along with resumes, be wary of making them carbon copies of one another.

 - Including new skills.